pasliwa/IUP-interactions/README.md

 # IUP-interactions
-Determining number of interactions of Intrinsically unstructured proteins
+Determining number of interactions of Intrinsically Unstructured Proteins